-In our last post on SAP managed hosting, we talked about the basic risks and rewards associated with outsourcing an SAP environment.
-Now let’s drill down to examine a more specific topic: remote administration versus managed hosting.
+In our last post on SAP managed hosting, we talked about the basic risks and rewards of outsourcing an SAP environment.
+Now let’s examine a more specific topic: SAP remote administration versus managed cloud hosting.

-Although remote administration gives clients a great deal of flexibility and improved SAP landscape support, it nonetheless leaves IT hardware on client premises.
-This means that the client retains all of the responsibility, costs and risks associated with the infrastructure, operating system support, and all data center activities.
-In addition, the client also takes ownership for any service level agreements (SLAs) to the actual business users.
+Although SAP remote administration gives clients a great deal of flexibility and support, it nonetheless leaves IT hardware on client premises.
+This means you retain all of the responsibility, costs and risks associated with infrastructure, operating systems, and data center support.
+In addition, the client owns any service level agreements (SLAs) to the actual business users.

 When people think about infrastructure, they often simply picture a server and the IT people who service it.
-But infrastructure also involves SAN/storage, backup/restore capability, second-site disaster-recovery capability, and hopefully a Tier 3 datacenter comprised of redundant power, cooling, fire suppression, UPS and diesel generators.
-And that’s just to name a few additional components.
+But infrastructure also involves:

-Many organizations, especially SMBs, make purchase decisions around the quantity and quality of these critical components based on the initial sizing of the first go-live project.
-IT departments often find it very difficult to continue to justify the capital and expense dollars to consistently update data centers and infrastructure hardware with new equipment and technologies.
-Hosting providers know and understand the importance of staying current with new technology and are able to better serve their customers by leveraging a collective group for purchasing power for the new technologies.
+Many organizations, especially SMBs, make purchase decisions based on their initial sizing of the first go-live project.
+IT departments often find it very difficult to continue to justify the capital and expense dollars to consistently update data centers and infrastructure hardware.
+Hosting providers know and understand the importance of staying current with new technology.
+This allows us to better serve their customers by leveraging a collective group for purchasing power for the new technologies.

-Another risk to customer-managed/on-premise data centers is that they are sometimes situated one or two walls away from a factory floor, where any number of accidents could compromise the stability of the infrastructure.
-Or consider datacenters that sit on fault lines, or in areas frequented by tornadoes or hurricanes.
+Another risk with customer-managed/on-premise data centers is that they are sometimes situated one or two walls away from a factory floor.
+This creates a risk from any number of accidents that could compromise the stability of the infrastructure.
 In addition, especially for SMBs, typical investments in data center redundancy are ignored.

 Because remote administration leaves hardware on-site, it involves more risk than if a client were to take everything and move it off-site into a managed-hosting environment.